flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

 Keeping your `PATH` tidy reduces the risk of accidental collisions, and could make the shell a little more responsive (think about how much work it has to do to find the program).

-export VarName vs export VarName=Value vs VarName=Value
+export VarName vs export VarName=Value vs VarName=Value vs VarName=Value myProg ...

+Propagation of environment across shell invocations (and rc files), salloc/srun/sbatch, mpiexec, mpirun, ...